mgrzybek/machinecfg/README.md

 Available Commands:
-  butane      Creates a butane-based YAML document completion  Generate the autocompletion script for the specified shell dhcp4       Creates a DHCPv4 configuration dhcp6       Creates a DHCPv6 configuration help        Help about any command matchbox    Interact Matchbox configuration files netbox      Interact with Netbox CMDB
+  butane      Creates a butane-based YAML document completion  Generate the autocompletion script for the specified shell help        Help about any command kea         Creates a DHCPv4 configuration matchbox    Interact with Matchbox service netbox      Interact with Netbox CMDB

 Flags: